 Bioanalytical Mass Spectrometry

-The group works on the analysis of proteins, protein complexes, nucleic acids and ribonucleoprotein (RNP) complexes, using electrospray ionisation (ESI) and matrix-assisted laser desorption/ionisation (MALDI) mass spectrometry.
+The Bioanalytical Mass Spectrometry group works on the analysis of proteins and protein complexes, and on interactions between proteins and nucleic acids, using state-of-the-art mass spectrometric instrumentation.
+We analyze our samples mainly using electrospray ionisation (ESI) and in special cases matrix-assisted laser desorption/ionisation (MALDI) mass spectrometry.